Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 -   Your base hit points are 7 + CON mod instead of 6 + CON mod.

--   You can use one-handed 1d8 martial weapons without taking the –2 attack penalty that other druids suffer.
+-   You can use one-handed `dice: 1d8` martial weapons without taking the –2 attack penalty that other druids suffer.

 -   You can use a shield (in human form) without taking an attack penalty like other druids.